ps-trivia/ps-trivia.github.io/tt-intro.md

 Our [official question rules](https://pstrivia.weebly.com/trivia-tracker.html) are more complicated than this, but use the simplified guidelines to start out and ask a Trivia auth if your question is valid when in doubt.

 When you have come up with a question, ask it by sending it as bold text.
 This is done by putting **\*\*two asterisks on each side of your question\*\***.
 Then, when someone says the answer, use the ``~yes`` command to let Jeopard-E know.
 And there it is, you've asked your first question!
+Asking a question will also earn you a point (or two if you claimed BP).

 ![TT Intro 1](/assets/images/tt-intro-1.png)